 Currently, individuals are not allowed to walk around in public while consuming.
 This is similar to California’s current alcohol laws that prohibit open containers in public.
 Consuming marijuana can only be done on private property (which many activists in the state are trying to fight).

 It is also still very illegal to carry or consume marijuana while driving.
 This crime falls under California’s driving under the influence laws and it is one that is taken very seriously.
 If anyone is caught driving under the influence of marijuana, it could result in fines, jail time, and most likely a suspension of his/her license.

 While California has shown once again that it is one of the more progressive states, there are still many laws surrounding marijuana use.
-If you have been accused of breaking any of these laws, you need to call JD Law.
+If you have been accused of breaking any of these laws, you need to call a Vista drug possession lawyer at JD Law.

 Founding attorney James N. Dicks is a former narcotics investigator with the LAPD, and he knows the law surrounding marijuana possession.
 Contact him today at (760) 630-2000 to give yourself the best chance at beating any charges.

 Call us today for a FREE Consultation

 Alcohol in the Blood: Understanding BAC Levels in …